Shredmetal/Ad_Astra_Tactical/rules/core_rules.md

 - Drawback: Does not provide any offensive bonuses

 **2. Attack Line**
-- Requirement: Ships in linear formation 6" apart
+- Requirement: Ships in linear formation 6" apart.
+In the preceding movement phase, all ships' movement must be within 30 degrees of parallel motion
-- Benefit: Combined targeting data (+2 per additional ship in line other than firing ship to particle cannon hit rolls)
+- Benefit: Combined targeting data (-1 to roll difficulty per additional ship in line other than firing ship to particle cannon hit rolls)
-- Drawback: Enemies receive +2 to particle cannon hit rolls when flanking (any attack from >45° off the line's axis) the line
+- Drawback: Enemies receive -1 to particle cannon hit roll difficulty when flanking (any attack from >45° off the line's axis) the line

 **3. Screening**
-- Requirement: Two ships forward of ship or ships being screened, max 9" apart
+- Requirement: Two ships forward of ship or ships being screened, max 9" apart.
+In the preceding movement phase, all ships' movement must be within 30 degrees of parallel motion
-- Benefit: Forward ships can mask heat signatures of rear ships (i.e. rear ships can radiate without being detected thermally) and share targeting data with rear ships, rear ships firing on same ship as a screening ship receives a +2 to bonus to particle cannon hit rolls.
+- Benefit: Forward ships can mask heat signatures of rear ships (i.e. rear ships can radiate without being detected thermally) and share targeting data with rear ships, rear ships firing on same ship as a screening ship receives a 1- to particle cannon hit roll difficulty.
 - Drawback: Forward ships are particularly vulnerable to offensive focused formations

 **4. Dispersed**
 - Requirement: No ships within 9" of each other
-- Benefit: If two ships attack a single target from opposing directions, both ships get a +4 to particle cannon hit rolls
+- Benefit: If two ships attack a single target from opposing directions (if you draw an imaginary line between the target ship, both attacking ships must be within 30 degrees of the line, and both must attack the target ship in that turn), both ships get a -1 to particle cannon hit roll difficulty
 - Drawback: No mutual support

 ### Captains